- accentuate (v.)

-1731, from Medieval Latin accentuatus, past participle of accentuare "to accent," from Latin accentus (see accent (n.)).
-Originally "to pronounce with an accent;" meaning "emphasize" is recorded from 1865.
+- 1731, "pronounce with an accent," from Medieval Latin accentuatus, past participle of accentuare "to accent," from Latin accentus (see accent (n.)).
+Figurative meaning "emphasize, place an accent or emphasis on" is recorded from 1865.

 You've got to accentuate the positive